Cole Anthony: Orlando Magic (2020–2025)

 Anthony was selected by the Orlando Magic with the 15th pick of the first round of the 2020 NBA draft.
 On November 21, 2020, the Magic announced that they had signed Anthony.

 On January 20, 2021, Anthony put up 13 points, alongside a game-winning, buzzer-beating three-pointer in a 97–96 win against the Minnesota Timberwolves.
 On May 1, 2021, he posted a then career-high 26 points along with a game-winning three-pointer with 0.1 seconds remaining to defeat the Memphis Grizzlies.
 On May 16, 2021, Anthony became the first Magic rookie to score 30-plus points since Victor Oladipo tallied 30 on February 21, 2014, against the New York Knicks and it was the fifth-highest-scoring performance by a rookie in team history.
 Anthony concluded his rookie campaign with four 20-plus-point games, 19 double-digit-scoring games in Orlando's last 22 contests and two game-winning three-point buzzer-beaters.

 During the first few months of the 2021–22 NBA season, Anthony was discussed as a Most Improved Player award candidate.

 On October 26, 2022, Anthony was sidelined with a right internal oblique muscle injury.
 On December 29, he was suspended by the NBA for one game without pay due to coming off the bench during an altercation in a game against the Detroit Pistons the day before.

 On October 23, 2023, Anthony signed a three-year, $39 million extension with the Magic.

 On April 15, 2025, Anthony scored a team-high 26 points, alongside three rebounds and six assists, in a 120–95 play-in tournament win over the Atlanta Hawks.
 The win gave the Magic the seventh seed in the NBA playoffs.

-Milwaukee Bucks (2025–present)
+Milwaukee Bucks (2025–2026)

-On June 15, 2025, Anthony was traded, alongside Kentavious Caldwell-Pope, four unprotected first-round picks including the 16th overall pick in the 2025 NBA Draft, and a 2029 first-round pick swap, to the Memphis Grizzlies in exchange for Desmond Bane.
+On June 15, 2025, Anthony was traded, alongside Kentavious Caldwell-Pope, four unprotected first-round picks including the 16th overall pick in the 2025 NBA draft, and a 2029 first-round pick swap, to the Memphis Grizzlies in exchange for Desmond Bane.
 Before appearing in a game for the Grizzlies, Anthony was waived after a contract buyout agreement on July 12.
 On July 16, Anthony signed with the Milwaukee Bucks.
+He made 35 appearances off of the bench for Milwaukee during the 2025–26 NBA season, averaging 6.7 points, 2.5 rebounds, and 3.5 assists.

+On February 5, 2026, Anthony was traded to the Phoenix Suns in a three-team trade involving the Chicago Bulls.
+Anthony was waived by the Suns on February 27, without appearing in a game for the team.

+Melbourne United (2026–present)

+On August 5, 2026, Anthony signed with Melbourne United of the Australian National Basketball League (NBL) for the 2026–27 season.
+In his debut on September 19, he scored 30 points off the bench in a 97–95 loss to the Adelaide 36ers.